The integrated response of blue whales and krill to climate change

 Dr. Rochelle Constantine, University of Auckland

-Dr. Kathleen Hunt, George Mason University
+Dr. Kathleen Hunt, Oregon State University

 Dr. Nick Kellar, NOAA Southwest Fisheries Science Center